Here is a list of the most frequent questions that we're asked.

 *The relationship side of camp - Some guys and girls who met at camp end up either dating in Whistler, dating back home, getting married and also having kids.
 We seem to be an unofficial match making service...
 At least six couples (and counting) originally met at camp and have gotten married.

 90% campers come to the camp on their own.
-But once you arrive in Whistler, you’ll be met by all of the other campers and be warmly welcomed into the camp family.
-From then on you’ll be hanging out with other like-minded riders. *A big part of camp is making relationships and new friends form around the world!
+Once you arrive in Whistler, you’ll be met by all of the other campers and be warmly welcomed into the camp family.
+From then on you’ll be living with and hanging out with other like-minded riders from all around the world. *A big part of camp is making relationships and new friends form around the world!
 If you’d like to come camp with a friend or partner, that’s cool too.
 Just let us know if you’d like to be in the same room and we’ll make it happen.

 You'll snowboard with a coach and others in a small group averaging 4:1.
 This ensures lots of personal coaching.
 You will ride with others of a similar level.

 Funny, personable and very knowledgeable (to name a few).
 The right coach makes all the difference to your Snowboard camp experience, which is why we've hand picked an all-star cast of experienced and certified coaches (and guest pros).
 They are all fully certified with years of coaching experience, are long time locals with intimate knowledge of Whistler-Blackcomb and its sweet-spots and have larger-than-life personalities.
 Our passion for coaching and dedication to helping you improve is obvious and you'll understand when you start riding with them.
 You’ll advance your overall free-riding and freestyle skills all over the mountains with the best coaches in the biz!
 And of course we can’t say that you won’t learn a thing or two on the chairlifts!